rojan-tiwari/Springboot-Basics/Spring-Basics.md

 #Http Session Management
 Session is basically used when we want to maintain users identity or if we have to use the same values in different pages then we use session concepts.
-It is present in HttpServeletRequest interface.
+It is present in HttpServletRequest interface.
 In Servlet,
 HttpSession hs = request.getSession();
 //Getting a session and if not available it automatically creates it.